xEvilDevilx/The-Information-Center/README.md

 6. Terminal (kiosk) based solution (.net4.6.1)
 7. Server side Service based solution (.net4.6.1)

-Warning!
-For to build .net3.5CF solutions need a Visual Studio 2008
+<b>Warning!
+For to build .net3.5CF solutions need a Visual Studio 2008<b>

 Deploying (for .net4.6.1 for example):
 1. Start and build a SDK solution